 Dr. Park is a highly regarded piano teacher with over ten years’ experience.
 She works with students across a wide range of repertoire and age levels, offering lessons in English and Korean.
-In addition to maintaining a private studio, she held a piano faculty position in the Pre-College Young Pianist Program at the Jacobs School of Music, Indiana University.
+She held a piano faculty position in the Pre-College Young Pianist Program at the Jacobs School of Music, Indiana University, where she also maintained a private studio.
 Furthermore, she has taught group lessons, coached chamber groups, and led seminars at the Butler University Summer Piano Camp and the Levine Music and Arts Camp.
 Many of her students have gone on to summer music festivals, participated in competitions, and performed in solo recitals.

 Dr. Park is a piano faculty member at the Potomac School and at the Levine School of Music in Washington, DC, and she maintains an extensive private studio.
 As an exemplary creative entrepreneur, she owns a dedicated studio space in the Pimmit Hills area of Falls Church VA that can be rented for instruction, rehearsal, and recording.
 Dr. Park is also an early adopter, in the classical music genre, of digital technologies that allow for new, evolving ways of universal connection with audiences worldwide.
 Recently, she released her NFTs with the snowDAQ platform in South Korea and gave her first Metaverse concert, and she shares interactive performance and instruction on her YouTube channel.
 An active member of the Northern Virginia Music Teachers Association and the Washington DC Music Teachers Association, she is frequently invited to serve as an adjudicator. @chayoungpark & @chaparkpianostudio